 Fractured and/or Broken Tooth

 Clean the area by brushing your teeth and gargling with an antiseptic mouthwash.
 If you feel any pain, place an ice pack over it or take an aspirin.
-If you can find the broken tooth (or pieces of it), keep it and bring it to your dentist as he may be able to attach it back.
+If you can find the broken tooth (or pieces of it), bring it to your dentist.
+They may be able to attach it back.
 It’s also important to remember that this could be an emergency.
 If it is an emergency, see your dentist right away.
 We offer expedited appointments for treating dental emergencies.
 Remember: it’s best to see a dentist for dental emergencies rather than simply going to an emergency department.

 Knocked Out Tooth

-Some may consider this as a hopeless case, but you can actually save the tooth if you follow this first aid treatment: Pick up the tooth by the tip (not the root).
+A knocked-out tooth is not hopeless.
+You can actually save the tooth if you follow this first aid treatment: Pick up the tooth by the crown (not the root).
 Do not touch or brush off the root, even if it’s dirty.
 If you can easily place the tooth back in the socket, go ahead and do it.
 Don’t try to force it–you might not be getting it in right.
 Otherwise, you can put it between your cheek and gums or in a clean vessel that contains either milk or your saliva.
-Go to your dentist immediately, preferably within the hour, so that he can find the means to re-attach it.
+Go to your dentist immediately, preferably within the hour, so that they can find the means to re-attach it.

 Sores can be caused by trauma, like when you accidentally bite the inside of your cheek or your braces keep rubbing against the inside of your mouth.
 Again, a cold compress can lessen the pain.
 You must also clean your mouth because food debris can irritate those sores.
 If the sore is caused by a herpes simplex virus, try gargling with a warm salt solution.
 It has an antiseptic effect that can kill the virus and stop it from spreading.

 Remember, these are all just first aid treatments, which means that they only provide a temporary solution to the problem.
-Even if you feel better in the morning, it is still advisable that you see your dentist so that proper diagnosis and treatment can be done and prevent further damages on your teeth and gums.
+Even if you feel better in the morning, it is still advisable that you see your Rochester, NY dentists of Contemporary Dentistry so that they can properly diagnosis and treat any further damages on your teeth and gums.
 Call us at (585) 244-3337 today.